SimonDelord/UBI-Security/pipelines/first-pipeline/readme.md

 The various tasks are read sequentially.

 ### Task zero

 Defined in zero-task.yaml and associated TaskRun in zero-task-run.yaml

 There are a couple of things that need to be done first.
 To check that the specific image you are checking is signed, you need to have a public-key (e.g of the instance that signed it) available.
 You can then create a secret
 ```
 oc create secret generic cosign-public-key --from-file=cosign.pub
 ```

-you can then run the following command (e.g as part of the tekton Task)
+You can then run the following command (e.g as part of the tekton Task)

 ```
 cosign verify --key k8s://openshift-pipelines/cosign-public-key example-registry-quay-quay.apps.rosa-pwfrp.lnqt.p1.openshiftapps.com/quayuser1/demo:v.9.6@sha256:b8e657c0628a947e8c57616becbdb78f3c3ccbbc4dae27272ffbbd243a04735c --insecure-ignore-tlog=true
 ```

 The task runs a script that basically:
  - retrieves the hash of the image using crane
  - appends the hash to the image so cosign can verify against the hash (instead of just the version number).